marcinduma/LTRCLD-2557/docs/use-case1.md

 ### 2. Contract configuration

+As contracts will be used to connect AWS EPG to Azure EPG, contract should be created in stretched templates so it's deployed in both sites.

-Under View select "temp-stretch-01" and "Add contract" under **Contract** section.
+Under View select **"temp-stretch-01"** and **"Add contract"** under **Contract** section.

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image142.png" width = 800>

-Create 2 contract with follwoing details:
+Create two(2) contracts with following details:

 - Contract **con-AWS-01-to-Azure-01**